multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

     python velauncher.py
 as its last line.
 Run the batch/shell whenever you want to use the custom build.

+You can also run velauncher.py in dev mode by calling:
+    python velauncher.py --dev
+This will get rid of the annoying "Dependencies file doesn't exist" errors for dev builds.

 ========================================================================
 Using VE-Suite Launcher, Clusters